 - For scheduled publishing and scheduled tasks to work properly, each server listed needs to know if it is the 'master' server or not.
 In order to achieve this there are 2 optional attributes for a server configuration node: serverName or appId

 serverName will be the most common attribute to use and will always work so long as you are not load balancing a single site on the same server.
-In this case you should add the serverName attribute to each server node listed so that each server knows if it is a master or slave and so that each server knows which internal URL it can use to ping itself.
+In this case you should add the serverName attribute to each server node listed.
+They way each server knows if it is a master or replica and so that each server knows which internal URL it can use to ping itself.
 Take not that the serverName must match the machine name otherwise scheduled tasks will not work Example:

 <server serverName="MyServer1">server1.mywebsite.com</server> <server serverName="MyServer2">server2.mywebsite.com</server> <server serverName="MyServer3">server3.mywebsite.com</server>